fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 ### Tag

-When `tag` is specified as buffer chunk key, output plugin writes events into chunks separately per tags.
-Events with different tags will be written in different chunks.
+If a `tag` is specified as a chunk key, the output plugin writes events into chunks grouped by tag.
+Events with different tags will be written into different chunks.

 ```
 <match tag.**>